 Serve with sides.

 Speaking of sides, these are all from the pantry or refrigerator that I had on-hand.
-The tzatziki because I had a couple of extra cucumbers from the farmers market the week before we hadn’t eaten yet and I didn’t want to waste.
+The tzatziki because I had a couple of extra cucumbers we hadn’t eaten yet and I didn’t want to waste.
 Kalamata olives, pepperoncinis, and Turkish apricots (organic from Costco, you should try them!) are a staple for us.